Sande3p/ibs/docs/challenge-1.md

 ---
 layout: default
-title: Hestia CC | Table and Add/Edit Enhancements
+title: Hestia CC | Table and Add/Edit Enhancement
 nav_order: 1
+published: true
 ---

 Welcome to the **Hestia CC | Table and Add/Edit Enhancements** Challenge.
 In this challenge, we are looking for you to update the existing functionalities based on the requirements listed in this spec.